Zhixuan0318/Emissary-XDC/README.md

 Emissary's multi-signature safe serves as a secure solution tailored for milestone-based projects, separate payouts, or lump-sum payments.
 The key distinction between a transfer request and the multi-sig safe lies in the approval process.
 With the multi-signature safe, a designated group of controllers must collectively approve the transaction before the transfer can take place.

 To clarify, once the number of controllers approving the transaction surpasses a specified approval threshold, the token assets held within the multi-signature smart contract will be transferred to the intended recipient's wallet.
-The design of Emissary's multi-sig safe is built upon the architecture of the SAFE core protocol and incorporates advanced implementation techniques for multi-signature smart contracts, ensuring a robust and reliable mechanism for secure fund transfers.
+The design of Emissary's multi-sig safe is built upon the architecture of the SAFE core protocol and incorporates advanced implementation techniques for multi-signature smart contracts on the XDC network, ensuring a robust and reliable mechanism for secure fund transfers.

 ### 5️⃣ Decentralized Transfer Record Memo